leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab3-create-cloud-vmcluster/lab3-create-cloud-vmcluster.md

 ## Task 1: Create a Cloud VM Cluster resource

 1. Log in to the Oracle Cloud.
-Once logged in, you are taken to the cloud services dashboard, where you can see all the services available.
+Once logged in, you are taken to the cloud services dashboard, where you can see all available services.

     ![OCI Navigation Menu](./images/oci-navigation-menu.png " ")

 2. Click the navigation menu Click **Oracle Database**, then click **Exadata on Oracle Public Cloud**.

     ![Exadata on Oracle Public Cloud Menu](./images/exadb-d-menu.png " ")